Canadian Recreational Cannabis

 5 Differences Between American and Canadian Recreational Cannabis

-Canadians everywhere are celebrating the recent legalization of recreational marijuana.
-Our neighbors to the north are only the second country worldwide to pass legislation for adult-use cannabis and while many U.S. states have already accomplished this feat, Canadian recreational cannabis will look very different from the American market.
+When Canada legalized recreational marijuana, it became only the second country worldwide to pass legislation for adult-use cannabis.
+Many U.S. states had already accomplished this feat.
+As a result, the Canadian recreational cannabis market took shape very differently from the American market.

 Province Run Dispensaries

-One of the major differences is that each province will decide how cannabis retails sales will work.
-Ontario has chosen to let the government run Liquor and Control Board handle commercial sales with over 150 shops.
-British Columbia’s provincial government has elected to allow a mix of private and public cannabis retailers, while Saskatchewan and Newfoundland will exclusively permit private dispensaries.
+One of the major differences is that each province decides how cannabis retail sales work.
+For instance, Ontario initially chose to let a government Liquor and Control Board handle commercial sales.
+Meanwhile, British Columbia’s provincial government elected to allow a mix of private and public cannabis retailers.
+In contrast, Saskatchewan and Newfoundland opted to permit private dispensaries.

-Due to the remote nature of many areas of Canada, marijuana may be sold in existing liquor stores.
-The legalization bill set the minimum age to purchase cannabis at 18, however several of the provinces have mandated that it be set at 19 years old.
-This is in stark contrast to the legal age in the United States of 21.
-Home grows very among the provinces as most provinces have decided that 4 mature plants should suffice, but Quebec has banned home cultivation entirely.
+Due to the remote nature of many areas of Canada, marijuana can also be sold in existing liquor stores.
+Moreover, the legalization bill set the minimum age to purchase cannabis at 18.
+However, several provinces mandated that it be set at 19 years old instead.
+This stands in stark contrast to the legal age in the United States of 21.
+In addition, home grows vary among the provinces.
+While most provinces decided that four mature plants should suffice, Quebec banned home cultivation entirely.

 Cannabis Prices and Taxes

-The U.S. marijuana market has traditionally been supplied by private grower and cultivators, however Canada will have sole control of marijuana production.
-Federally licensed growers will be the top of the supply chain and government officials will determine the minimum market value for marijuana.
-As it stands, the federal price will be set at $10 per gram according to Canada’s finance ministers, however the minister of Yukon has recommended $8 per gram to eliminate the black market.
+The U.S. marijuana market has traditionally been supplied by private growers and cultivators.
+In Canada, by contrast, the government took far greater control of marijuana production.
+Federally licensed growers sit at the top of the supply chain.
+Moreover, government officials help determine the minimum market value for marijuana.

-Cannabis taxes in the United States have reach exorbitant amounts as many dispensaries in California are tacking on taxes that can be as much as 50% of the sale.
-This allows the black market to flourish as consumers will seek alternative mean for more affordable marijuana.
-Canada is planning to tax $1 per gram or one tenth of the products retail value.
-There will of course be provincial and federal sales tax in addition to the cannabis tax, however this is expected to be a fraction of U.S. tax rate.
+Cannabis taxes in the United States have reached exorbitant amounts.
+For example, many dispensaries in California face taxes that can be as much as 50% of the sale.
+As a result, this allows the black market to flourish as consumers seek alternative sources for more affordable marijuana.
+By contrast, Canada set a comparatively modest tax framework, with both provincial and federal sales tax layered on top of the cannabis tax.
+Even so, this generally remained a fraction of the U.S. tax rate.

 Access to Banking

-One of the biggest hurdles for cannabis retailers in the U.S. has been limited access to banking services.
-Most dispensaries are forced to use cash or gift cards to pay expenses, utilities, and payroll leaving them very susceptible to armed robbers.
-Since Canada does not consider marijuana as a Schedule I drug, cannabis retailers will be deposit their profits into their bank account as any other business would.
+One of the biggest hurdles for cannabis retailers in the U.S. has long been limited access to banking services.
+Consequently, many dispensaries are forced to use cash or gift cards to pay expenses, utilities, and payroll.
+This leaves them susceptible to armed robbers.
+Since Canada does not consider marijuana a Schedule I drug, however, cannabis retailers there can deposit their profits into a bank account as any other business would.

-Early on in Canada’s medical marijuana legalization, some of the corporate banks were hesitant to work with cannabis businesses.
-Instead retailers sought financial assistance from small independent banks, brokerage firms, and investment banks.
-In recent years the big banking players have gotten more involved allowing dispensaries to establish bank accounts and credit lines.
+Early in Canada’s medical marijuana legalization, some corporate banks were hesitant to work with cannabis businesses.
+As a result, retailers sought financial assistance from small independent banks, brokerage firms, and investment banks.
+In recent years, by contrast, the big banking players have gotten more involved, allowing dispensaries to establish bank accounts and credit lines.

 Products and Labelling

-Canadian recreational cannabis will have some regulations that may hinder retailers, distributors, and manufacturers.
-Labelling statutes could be seen as excessive now that the federal health department has decided to mandate large warning labels with specific requirements on font size, style and color.
+Canadian recreational cannabis carries regulations that may hinder retailers, distributors, and manufacturers.
+For instance, labelling statutes can seem excessive because the federal health department mandated large warning labels.
+Specifically, these carry requirements on font size, style, and color.

-The new labelling regulations leave little room for original branding or design.
-It’s clear that preventing sales to minors is a high priority, however, this also limits smaller businesses from differentiating their products.
-Additionally, marijuana edibles might not be available for retail sales for the first year of Canadian recreational cannabis.
+The labelling regulations leave little room for original branding or design.
+It’s clear that preventing sales to minors is a high priority.
+However, this also limits smaller businesses from differentiating their products.
+Additionally, marijuana edibles were not available for retail sales during the first year of Canadian recreational cannabis.

 Marijuana by Mail

-Lastly, Canada will allow recreational consumers to purchase cannabis online directly from the government.
-This extremely advantageous for very remote regions as they’ll be able to place an order and have it delivered to their door.
-This will be nothing new for the Canadian Postal Service as they’ve been providing shipping services for the medical marijuana industry for quite some time.
-Upon delivery, the purchaser must be present, as they will not be allowed to leave the package without seeing identification.
+Lastly, Canada allows recreational consumers to purchase cannabis online directly from the government.
+This is extremely advantageous for very remote regions, since residents can place an order and have it delivered to their door.
+Moreover, this gave the Canadian Postal Service a new role, as it had long provided shipping services for the medical marijuana industry.
+Upon delivery, however, the purchaser must be present, as they are not allowed to leave the package without seeing identification.

-On the whole it seems like the provinces are taking a very common sense approach to Canadian recreational cannabis.
-Regulations are likely to evolve as they have in the U.S. but private cannabis retailers should be making preparations in advance.
-Securing a reliable and customizable dispensary point-of-sale software is great place to start.
+On the whole, the provinces took a very common sense approach to Canadian recreational cannabis.
+As a result, regulations have continued to evolve, just as they have in the U.S. In the meantime, private cannabis retailers should keep preparing in advance.
+Therefore, securing a reliable and customizable dispensary point-of-sale software is a great place to start.
 Schedule a demo to learn more about our innovative POS system.